Pair of former LI football stars playing pro lacrosse

 On a cowskin rug in the dorm room the lacrosse players shared, Usak went more than 10 seconds.
 Farrell was at practice the next day.

-Crossan eschewed lacrosse scholarship offers from Notre Dame and Michigan in favor of playing football for New Hampshire, where for four seasons was a featured running back and kick returner.
-Though the former Hansen Award winner did not go in the 2017 NFL Draft, he was offered a contract by the Colts before that night was over.
+Crossan eschewed lacrosse scholarship offers from Notre Dame and Michigan in favor of playing football for New Hampshire, where he was a running back and kick returner.
+Though the former Hansen Award winner was not chosen in the 2017 NFL Draft, he was offered a contract by the Colts before that night was over.

-He got into one preseason game with the Colts and played well, but tore his groin in the last two minutes of the game.
-He didn’t heal fast enough to make it back off injured reserve.
-He signed with the Bucs in 2018 and lost the season to a hamstring injury in training camp.
-He played the 2019 season with Ottawa in the CFL "because the NFL teams hadn’t seen me play in two years," he said.
+He got into one preseason game with the Colts and played well, but he tore his groin and didn’t heal fast enough to make it back off injured reserve.
+He signed with the Bucs in 2018 and lost the season to a hamstring injury in camp.
+Then he played the 2019 season with Ottawa in the CFL "because the NFL teams hadn’t seen me play in two years," he said.

 He got into two preseason games before aggravating the groin injury.

-Farrell became a two-sport athlete at LIU Post.
-He still ended up a starting middle linebacker, but became exceptional in faceoffs on the lacrosse field.
+Farrell was a two-sport athlete at LIU-Post.
+He was a starting middle linebacker and became exceptional in faceoffs on the lacrosse field.
 In his final season, he won 81% of them.
 When the Premier League held its first draft, he was one of 24 picked.

 He even turned his unique talent into a cottage industry.
-He runs ‘Farrell’s Faceoff Training," where he helps players ages 8-22 hone the craft.
+He runs "Farrell’s Faceoff Training," helping players of ages 8-22 hone the craft.

 "I got away from football and my body started to feel great again," he said.